PaulskPt/MQTT_UnoR4W_and_Presto/README.md

 3. If needed, customize the items in the file ```secret.json``` (defaults, see paragraph "Software functionalities" below)

+After the installation in both devices has been successful, you can disconnected the devices from your pc.
+Then power each of the devices from a 5Volt DC source or a battery.

 ## Usage

 1. Device 1 will start upon applying power or pushing the reset button.